-The process has its own soundscape.
-This soundscape is used to convey how much a place or an entity has been corrupted by its power.
-A prime example of this is Sybil : her voice is almost incomprehensible once she's been taken over by the process.
-This soundscape is also an extension of the main game soundscape : synthetic, heavily modulated.
-Narratively, it tells us that the trajectory of the world (mostly Cloudbank) will and was always meant to lead to the process : a corrupted, individual-less world.
+The Process has its own soundscape, which is also used to convey how much a place or an entity has been corrupted by its power.
+A prime example of this is Sybil : her voice is almost incomprehensible once she's been taken over by the Process.
+This soundscape is also an evolution of the main game soundscape : synthetic, heavily modulated instrument or sounds.
+Narratively, it tells us that the trajectory of the world (mostly Cloudbank) will and was always meant to lead to the Process : a corrupted, individual-less world.